NVIDIA/NeMo-Framework-Launcher/README.md

 `<model>` can be substitued for the `stable_diffusion`, `instruct_pix2pix`, `clip_trt`, `clip_vision_trt`, `vit_trt`.

 #### 7.2.1.
-Stable Diffusion, Dreambooth
+Stable Diffusion, DreamBooth

-For Stable Diffusion and Dreambooth, copy the generated `plan` directory to the `deployment/server/stable_diffusion/1/` directory.
+For Stable Diffusion and DreamBooth, copy the generated `plan` directory to the `deployment/server/stable_diffusion/1/` directory.

 #### 7.2.2.
 Instruct Pix2Pix